borkdude/balcony/README.md

 # balcony

-A self-contained Clojure script to let me know if I should water the flowers on the balcony tonight.
+A self-contained Clojure script that lets me know if I should water my balcony every night.

 ## Credits